Lee-Enfield Rifles .22RF Pattern 1914

 At the end of April 1916, a further two models of Pattern rifles were introduced, whilst the aforementioned original Pattern '14 became the Rifle, short, .22-inch, R.F., pattern 1914, No.1.

 The first of the new conversions was the Rifle, short, .22-inch, R.F., pattern 1914, No.2 which used as its base arm the .303-inch centre-fire Rifle, short, M.L.E.
 Marks III and Converted Mark IV.
 The Short Magazine Lee-Enfields here converted were either the Mk.III or the Cond.
-Mk.IV, which latter rifle was already a conversion to the short rifle from either a worn or superceded Magazine "Long" Lee-Enfield or Lee-Metford rifle.
+Mk.IV, which latter rifle was already a conversion to the short rifle from either a worn or superseded Magazine "Long" Lee-Enfield or Lee-Metford rifle.

 The second was the Rifle, long, .22-inch, R.F., pattern 1914 converted from rifles, C.L., M.L.E.
 Mark I*. ( This parent arm was the "Charger Loading, Magazine Lee-Enfield Mark I*" - colloquially known as the 'Long' Lee-Enfield in the form of the first mark to have the charger loading bridge fitted with a guide for loading cartridges into the magazine from a clip carrying five cartridges.